KalpeshKalsariya/ScreenOverlayKit/README.md

 ## Contact

-For questions or feature requests, reach out at kalsariyakalpesh993@gmail.com open an issue on GitHub.
+For questions or feature requests, reach out at kalsariyakalpesh993@gmail.com or open an issue on GitHub.

 ## Author